Where's the Pleasure?

-Where's the Pleasure? is the second studio album by UK band Poison Girls.
+Where's the Pleasure? is the third studio album by UK band Poison Girls.
 It was released by Xntrix Records in 1982.

 The album mostly moved away from the political topics of previous releases, focusing more on sexual matters.

 Critical reception

 Trouser Press wrote: "Subversa’s weary, whisky-and-tobacco-stained voice is a husky but serviceable instrument that perfectly suits the material and lends a tragic, poetic air to the record."

 Track listing

 All Tracks written by Poison Girls.